Danex2/subwatch/README.md

 !subs < name > | get the current subscriber count for the youtube channel

 !list | list the current channels being tracked

+!getid < name > | get the id of the channel by name (temporary fix for my problem)

 ## Notes & TODO
 Currently you can only add channels that have an ID in the channel URL, eventually I'll make it to where you can use an ID or channel name